jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes-unfinished.md

 -----

-A procedure can contain variable objects.
+A command can contain variable objects.
 The public ones are parameters.
 The friend ones are parameters within the current module.

 -----